kongjiadongyuan/piehook/README.md

    # BOOM
    ```

-   I haven't researched the problem yet, so I recommand you to start a program manually, and use gdb to attach it (as we often do in CTF competitions)
+   I recommand you to start a program manually, and use gdb to attach it (as we often do in CTF competitions)

    ```bash
    # shell1